ngnmai02/onboarding-template/README.md

 ## Run the Assistant

-To run the assistant, you will have to open an interactive shell on LUMI
+To run the assistant, you will have to open an interactive shell on Puhti

 ```bash
 python assistant.py